Three minutes to present years of research. Are you up to the challenge?

 Eligible students must be active School of Graduate Studies Ph.D. candidates who have successfully passed their qualifying exams by the date of their first 3MT presentation.

 Interested students are strongly encouraged to attend a 3MT information session as well as the 3MT preparation workshops*.
+If you are unable to attend the information session, you can view the recording.
 Students will need to register for the competition online and participate in the preliminary round.

-The top eight candidates from the preliminary rounds will advance to the final round of competition, which will take place on Tuesday, March 26, 2019, at the Kathleen W. Ludwig Global Village on Douglass Campus.
+The top eight candidates from the preliminary rounds will advance to the final round of competition, which will take place in March 2025.

 Top presenters will receive cash prizes: